How to buy Tencent (0700) shares in Australia

 - Decide on how many to buy.
-At today's price of HK$586, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of HKDHK$HK$453.4, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Tencent, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Tencent.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.